Michaelleojacob/pemdas/README.md

 # High Priority on:<br>Simple and sleek design<br>Mobile first focus<br>Dark mode

 # Highlight features:<br>The logic itself way the primary challenge of this exercise.
-Working on parentheses was probably the toughest logic challenge I have faced in my coding career as of working on this project
+Working on parentheses was probably the toughest logic challenge I have faced in my coding career as of working on this project.

 # Future additions:<br>Fixing any bugs if any exist and are brought to my attention<br>Better error handling.